Agusta scandal

-The Agusta scandal (Affaire Agusta, Agustaschandaal), alternatively known as the Agusta–Dassault Case, was a major political scandal which occurred in Belgium during the 1990s, based on allegations that two multinational companies had used bribery to secure large defence procurement contracts.
-The companies in question, Agusta and Dassault, bribed numerous political office-holders in 1988 in order to secure a large order of Agusta A109 helicopters and the contract for re-fitting Belgian F-16 Fighting Falcon fighter jets respectively.
-The scandal came to light during investigations into the death of the socialist politician André Cools in 1991 and an official enquiry was opened in 1993.
-Numerous senior figures in both Walloon and Flemish socialist parties were implicated, including the incumbent Secretary General of NATO Willy Claes who was forced to resign.
+The Agusta scandal (Affaire Agusta, Agustaschandaal), alternatively known as the Agusta–Dassault Case, was a major political scandal which occurred in Belgium during the mid-1990s.
+It was based on allegations that aircraft manufacturers Agusta and Dassault had bribed Belgian government officials in 1988 to secure large defence procurement contracts for the Belgian Armed Forces.
+The Agusta scandal was exposed during investigations into the death of the Parti Socialiste politician André Cools in 1991 and an official enquiry was opened in 1993.
+Numerous senior figures in both the Parti Socialiste and the Socialistische Partij were implicated, including the incumbent Secretary General of NATO Willy Claes and Minister of Defense Guy Coëme who were forced to resign.

-The Agusta scandal was the first of a series of highly publicised scandals in Belgium.
-It was followed by the revelations about the "Hormone Mafia", the Dioxin affair, and the Dutroux affair.
+The Agusta scandal was the first of a series of highly-publicised scandals in Belgium during the 1990s, followed by the revelations about the "Hormone Mafia", the Dioxin affair, and the Dutroux affair.

 History

 Investigation and exposure

-The investigation into the purchase was started by the investigative team looking into the 1991 assassination of André Cools, a politician of the Francophone Parti Socialiste (PS) and former Deputy Prime Minister, when it turned out that Cools had knowledge about the Agusta deal.
-An official investigation into the deal was started in January 1993, by judge Véronique Ancia, when a search warrant was issued for Agusta and its lobbyist Georges Cywie.
+The investigation into the purchase was started by the investigative team looking into the 1991 assassination of André Cools, a politician of the French-speaking Parti Socialiste (PS) and former Deputy Prime Minister of Belgium, when it turned out that Cools had knowledge about the deal.
+An official investigation into the deal was started in January 1993 by judge Véronique Ancia, when a search warrant was issued for Italian aircraft manufacturer Agusta and its Belgium lobbyist, Georges Cywie.
+It was discovered that Agusta had bribed high-ranking government officials belonging to the PS and its Dutch-speaking counterpart the Socialistische Partij (SP) to secure a large order of Agusta A109 helicopters for the Belgian Armed Forces.
+This led to the discovery that French aircraft manufacturer Dassault had also bribed PS and SP politicians for the contract for re-fitting Belgium's F-16 Fighting Falcon fighter jets.

-In January 1994, the Belgian Senate removed the immunity on the Minister-President of Wallonia, Guy Spitaels, and the minister Guy Mathot, both from the PS, and members of the Walloon Government.
+In January 1994, the Senate of Belgium removed the immunity on the Minister-President of Wallonia, Guy Spitaels, and the minister Guy Mathot, both from the PS, and members of the Walloon Government.

 Guy Coëme, Deputy Prime Minister and Minister of Transportation for the PS resigned that same month.
-Frank Vandenbroucke, Minister of Foreign Affairs in the Federal Government for the Flemish Socialistische Partij (SP), resigned from his post in March 1994.
+Frank Vandenbroucke, Minister of Foreign Affairs in the Federal Government for the SP, resigned from his post in March 1994.
 Willy Claes, member of the SP and Secretary General of NATO, resigned on 20 October 1995.